MONDAY (2) English

 .
 It is also derived from various English place names with various meanings, including "roe headland", "reeds" and "brushwood".

-Occupational name for a sheriff, from Middle English reeve
+Occupational name derived from Middle English reeve

 REY (2) English

-Means "female roe deer" from Old English rœge
+Means "female roe deer"

 , probably denoting someone of a nervous temperament.

-Either a topographical name derived from Old English rod
+Topographic name derived from Old English rod

-meaning "a clearing in woodland", or a locational name from any of the locations named with this word.
+, or a locational name from any of the locations named with this word.

 RILEY (1) English

-Means "dweller by the rocks" from the Middle English and Old French roche
+From Middle English and Old French roche

-ROSE (1) English, French, German, Scottish, Jewish
+ROSE (1) English, French, German, Jewish

-Means "rose" from the Middle English, Old French and Middle High German rose
+from Middle English, Old French and Middle High German rose

 .
 All denote a person of a rosy complexion or a person who lived in an area abundant with roses.
-It is also found derived from the Yiddish royz
+As a Jewish surname it is ornamental, from Yiddish רויז (roiz)

 ROSS English, Scottish

-From various place names (such as the region of Ross in northern Scotland) which are derived from Scottish Gaelic ros
+From various place names (such as the region of Ross in northern Scotland), which are derived from Scottish Gaelic ros

 meaning "promontory, headland".